ales-git/DeepMiCa/Readme.md

 ### Reproducing the experiments
 Our pipeline is designed to be as flexible as possible therefore, we provide a set of progressively numbered folders containing the scripts for each step.
 According to your needs, you can choose to run all the steps or jump to the one you are interested in.
-If your input dataset is different or you did not structure the data folders as we did, you can easily change the paths in the scripts.
+If your input dataset is different, or you did not structure the data folders as we did, you can easily change the paths in the scripts.

 - **Step1_Preprocessing**
   - `preprocessing.py`: this step is designed to preprocess the images from both datasets before the segmentation step in order to remove artifacts and enhance the contrast.